theshyhat/hackerfrogs/walkthroughs/hack_the_web/078_paper.md

 * there are CSS print-only tags that only show up when printed
 * these tags can also appear in the HTTP source
 # Method of solve
-* we can take a the HTTP source for the answer
+* we can take a look at the HTTP source for the answer
 * or we can try printing the page, and the answer appears in the print preview